How Does Mineral Build-Up Restrict Water Pressure?

 What you see here is also inside your pipes.

-The smooth interior surface of PEX tubing discourages minerals from adhering to the pipe walls, thereby reducing the formation of scale.
+The smooth interior surface of PEX tubing discourages minerals from adhering to the pipe walls, reducing the formation of scale.
 (Note: All pipe materials are affected by hard water, including PEX.
 However, PEX generally demonstrates greater effectiveness against scale buildup.)

 TOC